HMS Trimmer (1782): Capture

 Terror of England had captured the yacht Tyrone, Roach, master, and ransomed her for 200 guineas.
 Tyrnone had been on her way from Killibegs to Waterford, and came into Dublin.

 On 4 January 1782, Terror of England captured several vessels: Elizabeth, Mollineaux master, which had been sailing from Plymouth to Liverpool, a schooner that had been sailing from London to Cork, and several other vessels that Terror of London had ransomed.
 Stag came up and set off in pursuit of the privateer, capturing her later that day.

 On 4 January 1782, Stag, under the command of Captain Robert Palliser Cooper, captured Anti-Briton, which was under the command of John Kelly.
 Cooper had received intelligence that a privateer cutter had taken several vessels in the channel between Ireland and Britain.
 As soon as the weather permitted, Cooper set sail and was fortunate enough to encounter and capture her.
 Cooper reported that he took great pleasure in capturing her as she was quite new and had done a great deal of mischief.

 Cooper brought Anti-Briton into Dublin.
 There it was discovered that she had been fitted out in Dunkirk and that almost all her crew were English or Irish.
 These men were incarcerated at Newgate Prison as traitors.
-Kelly was a native of Rush, but held a commission as a lieutenant in the French navy.
+Kelly was a native of Rush, County Dublin, but held a commission as a lieutenant in the French navy.
 He had reportedly captured some 170 vessels that he had destroyed or ransomed for large prices.
 Kelly would ensure that he received the ransom money by holding sufficient hostages until the bills drawn for the ransom were paid.)
 (When Stag captured Anti-Briton, there were reportedly twelve hostages aboard representing some £60,000 in ransom money.)
 Kelly had been a smuggler; in later life he ended up a porter on the quay at Bordeaux.)

 Although there is a great deal of ambiguity about how many crew were abroad Anti-Briton, ultimately the authorities determined that 36 men were French.
 These the British treated as prisoners-of-war and incarcerated at Kilkenny.
 Sixty men the authorities deemed traitors.
 However, the men never came to trial as Stag had delivered them to Dublin, not Britain, and legal opinion was that an Admiralty court there would not have jurisdiction, and a British court would not convict them.
 The men were released in 1783 after the end of the war with France.

 Before her capture, Anti-Briton had captured Sally, Durham, master, which had been sailing from Leverpool to Cork.
 Sally was forced on shore at Barnstable.
 Her cargo was mostly saved but it was feared that Sally herself was destroyed.